 HE Jixiang,CHEN Xuan,LI Yingyan,et al. Bedding texture types and the combinations of fine-grained rocks, and their reservoir significances: a case of the Permian Lucaogou Formation in Jimsar Sag, Junggar Basin[J].
-Marine Geology & Quaternary Geology,xxxx,x(x): x-xx. doi: 10.16562/j.cnki.0256-1492.2023121301
+Marine Geology & Quaternary Geology,xxxx,x(x): x-xx.
+DOI: 10.16562/j.cnki.0256-1492.2023121301

 Citation: HE Jixiang,CHEN Xuan,LI Yingyan,et al. Bedding texture types and the combinations of fine-grained rocks, and their reservoir significances: a case of the Permian Lucaogou Formation in Jimsar Sag, Junggar Basin[J].
-Marine Geology & Quaternary Geology,xxxx,x(x): x-xx. doi: 10.16562/j.cnki.0256-1492.2023121301
+Marine Geology & Quaternary Geology,xxxx,x(x): x-xx.
+DOI: 10.16562/j.cnki.0256-1492.2023121301

 Bedding texture types and the combinations of fine-grained rocks, and their reservoir significances: a case of the Permian Lucaogou Formation in Jimsar Sag, Junggar Basin